yashrajkmr/CodeGuardian-AI/PROJECT_PLAN.md

     - [ ] Create a final "Lead Engineer" synthesis prompt.

 2.  **Module 3: Build the Frontend UI:**
-    - [ ] Build React components (input, button, output display).
+    - [x] Build React components (input, button, output display).
-    - [ ] Connect the UI to the backend API.
+    - [x] Connect the UI to the backend API.
-    - [ ] Use "mock" data until the billing issue is resolved.
+    - [x] Use "mock" data until the billing issue is resolved.
+    - [ ] Switch from mock data to real API data.

 3.  **Module 4: GitHub App Integration:**
     - [ ] Create an official GitHub App.